aimms/documentation/webui/webui-grid-pages.rst

 .. image:: images/GridPage_CustomLayouts_Editor_1.png
     :align: center

-For example, we can save the modified layout under the name "Custom Layout B2" as follows:
+For example, we can modify the layout and save the modified layout under the name "Custom Layout B2" as follows:

 .. image:: images/GridPage_CustomLayoutB2_1.png
     :align: center